akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

-# Building a Neural Network with Python from scratch

-This is a tutorial on how to write a basic Neural Network from scratch to perform binary classification, using Python.
-I've been meaning to do this for
-a long time, because writing something down makes me understand
-something better, and because I love explaining stuff!

-I will try to give as much practical examples as I can, both using math and coding examples.
-I hope you have fun learning!

-## What is a Neural Network?
+# Understanding Neural Networks using real examples

-A Neural Network is an algorithm that is able to learn patterns using example data, and once trained predict patterns using new input.
-Despite being inspired by our brain, a Neural Network is actually very different.
+A Neural Network is a computer algorithm inspired by the human brain (hence Neural), composed of a network of artificial neurons.
+This network of aritificial neurons is able to learn patterns from example data, and is able to use this learned knowledge to perform some task.
-Our brain is vastly more complicated and most of our brain is currently not very well understood, so an elaborate comparison will not do any justice to our brains complexity.
-That being said, there are alot of cool things you can do with Neural Networks, and new applications are being created every day.

-The power of Neural Networks is that with the right data and architecture a Neural Network is able to learn very complicated relationships.
-Neural Networks also can be used in many different situations: Today, Neural Networks are being used today in all kinds of tasks and fields such speech recognition, picture recognition, or even music generation.

-## Our example Network
+Despite their consistent
+rise in popularity in recent years, neural networks have been around for quite a while: Frank Rosenblatt laid out the fundational building blocks for the neural network in 1958.
+Thats over 60 years ago!

+Over the years Neural Networks were improved, forgotten, improved, and forgotten again.
+For years neural networks couldn't do much, because well, computers couldn't do much.
+With the enormous rise of computing power however, neural networks have proven to be invaluable in many many areas.
+With this technology becoming ever more usefull and adopted with each year, it is very much worth your time to learn how this technology works.

-In this example, using a self-built Neural Network we will attempt to classify different kinds of shrubs based on their leaf size and height.
-Mind that normally when working with Neural Networks you will probably use a high-level API such as Keras or PyTorch.
-For the purpose of understanding how Neural Networks work however, we will code one from scratch.
+In this example we will attempt to learn a neural network how to classify different types of shrubs based on shrub height and the shrub's leave size.
+We will go through the process of preprocessing data, defining a neural network architecture, and finally training the neural network using our preprocessed data.
+Some familiarity with Python 3, Pandas and Keras will help.

 ## Input Data